emacsway/emacsway.github.io/_sources/en/django-framework.txt

 The principle of "Defensive Programming" [#fncodec]_ requires making it impossible to create an invalid object.
 You must use object setters for validation.
-In Django, we have to explicitly call the method `Model.full_clean() <https://docs.djangoproject.com/en/1.11/ref/models/instances/#django.db.models.Model.full_clean>`_ of an object before saving, that, of course, often no one does, and this often leads to various troubles.
+In Django Model, we have to explicitly call the method `Model.full_clean() <https://docs.djangoproject.com/en/1.11/ref/models/instances/#django.db.models.Model.full_clean>`_ of an object before saving, that, of course, often no one does, and this often leads to various troubles.
 This problem is known as "Semantic Coupling" as well as "G22: Make Logical Dependencies Physical" [#fnccode]_ and "G31: Hidden Temporal Couplings" [#fnccode]_.
 You can solve this problem technically, but usually it's enough just to follow the development discipline.